 I need to let you in on a secret, most likely your dog wasn't physically abused.
 You may actually be saying, "ok, but does it really matter?"
 Actually, yes, it does.
-I find that most dog owners who think their dog was physically abused are either far too soft on them, don't implement proper rules and boundaries, and/or excuse their behavior and think that it cannot be changed.
-There can be help for dogs that present behavior like this!
+I find that most dog owners who think their dog was physically abused often excuse their behavior and think that it cannot be changed or think that love alone will make the dog all better.
+There can be help for dogs that present behavior like this and there should be [from the owner].

 First, yes, sometimes abuse is the case.
 There are definite cases of abuse.
 I'm not saying this is never the case ... but ... it's not usually the case when I'm seeing dogs that are labeled as such.